Almezing/almezing.github.io/_posts/DRAFT-2018-12-11-The-Girls.md

 ### {{Bubbles}} V3

 Growing up sheltered from most of world, {{Bubbles}} keeps to herself in her room.
 Her guardian rarely sees {{Bubbles}} leave her room other than for necessities, and wonders if the girl will ever leave the place to look for work or even a better, fuller life.
 But {{Bubbles}}' world is full of potential in the online space.
 Social networking, ecommerse and other online venues provide many opportunities.
 Especially the darknet, where {{Bubbles}} finds herself work as a competent hacker, which proves more than useful as the darknet is a dangerous place in an ever increasingly digital world.
 There, she learned to be vigiliant and rarely trusting anyone she encounters.
-However, having immersed herself in the net-connected space for so long the, hte feeling for belonging  and companionship lingers.
+However, having immersed herself in the net-connected space for so long the, the feeling for belonging  and companionship lingers.
+This reclusive life-styles sometimes does more harm than the safety is provides her.

 ***